 Power Output: UPS have different outputs that determine how long the battery can keep equipment like a PC turned on when there is a power cut/issue.
 The higher the rated output, the longer the time available to run off the battery – and the higher the price.

 UPS specifications love to highlight Volts as a very high number but this is not what is important for computers.
 You need to look at the Watts (W) it can provide to determine if it is sufficient for your PC and peripherals.
-Generally speaking, a good quality 330W UPS like this is sufficient for a decent PC, a modern LCD (flat screen) monitor, wireless router and printer/scanner.
+Generally speaking, a good quality UPS like a 330W / 600VA APC model is sufficient for a decent PC, a modern LCD (flat screen) monitor, wireless router and printer/scanner.

 If you have an expensive high spec PC (particularly a Gaming PC with high end graphics card) or multiple external hard drives to keep going you may need to consider a UPS with a higher wattage.
 E.g. a 330W UPS may not work with a PC that has a 700W internal power supply because the PC needs more power than the UPS is capable of passing through.